GHOST HUNTING LIGHTS

 - Hot shoe mount for easy attachment to your camera or phone

-- Can be attached to multiple other IR lights with hot shoe mounts
+- Attach multiple other IR lights with hot shoe mounts

 - Easy to replace AA batteries